gardener/gardener-extension-registry-cache/docs/usage/upstream-credentials.md

    EOF
    ```

-   For GCR, the username is `_json_key` and the password is the service account key in JSON format.
+   For Artifact Registry, the username is `_json_key` and the password is the service account key in JSON format.
 To base64 encode the service account key, copy it and run:
    ```bash
    % echo -n $SERVICE_ACCOUNT_KEY_JSON | base64 -w0
    ```